Laodicea on the Lycus: Christianity at Laodicea

 When Phrygia was divided into two provinces, Laodicea became the metropolis of Phrygia Pacatiana: it figures under this title in all the Notitiae Episcopatuum.
+In 1384 Laodicea assumed the metropolitanates of Chonae, Kotyaion, Kolis and the patriarchal possessions of Koula, due to their decline because of the threat posed by the Anatolian Beyliks, until 1394 (except for Chonae, which it kept).
 Some twenty incumbents are known besides those already enumerated; the last occupied the see in 1450.
 Since then, the bishopric has become a titular see, listed as Laodicea in Phrygia by the Catholic Church, which has appointed no further titular bishops to the see since the transfer of the last incumbent in 1968.

 Sixty canons of a Council of Laodicea, written in Greek, exist.
 The testimony of Theodoret asserts this assembly was actually held, the date of this assembly being much discussed.
 Some have even thought that the council must have preceded that of Nicaea (325), or at least that of Constantinople (381).
 It seems safer to consider it after the latter.
 The canons are, undoubtedly, only a resume of an older text and appear to be derived from two distinct collections.
 They are of great importance in the history of discipline and liturgy; some Protestants have invoked one of them in opposition to the veneration of angels.